jhades/ng2-minimal/README.md

 # ng2-minimal
-A minimal Angular 2 seed project with the following features:

-- source maps support out of the box
+A minimal Angular 2 seed project with source maps support out of the box.
-- uses the official Angular 2 Typescript typings (bundled in npm)
-- works well on Windows boxes
-- based on npm scripts only

 # Installation

-Its advisable to install Typescript globally, if not already installed:
+Its better to install Typescript globally, if not already installed:

     npm install -g typescript